cvs-health/testaro/README.md

 - `watchNet`: validates network watching
 - `tests`: validates all the custom tests (not the test packages)

-To validate any single Testaro custom test `xyz`, enter the statement `npm run test1 xyz`.
+To validate any single Testaro test `xyz`, enter the statement `npm run test1 xyz`.

-To validate all of the Testaro custom tests, enter the statement `npm test`.
+To validate all of the Testaro tests, enter the statement `npm test`.

 To execute any executor `xyz` other than `test` or  `tests`, call it with the statement `node validation/executors/xyz`.